 My concept in jewelry and artworks comes from my lifelong concern for the Earth’s resources.
 I recycle copper into works of art, adding semi-precious stones — amethysts, crystals, turquoise, obsidian and many others.
 I also design in sterling silver and gold.
 The winding road of life is a central theme.

 A few highlights: First solo show at The Dickson Art Gallery, Art World News 2006; February 2008, PBS TV show “Tennessee Crossroads;” juried Tennessee Association of Craft Artists show, Nashville.
 Tennessee Association of Craft Artists (now Tennessee Craft) Emerging Artist of the Year Award.

-Reconfigured Art Jewelry exhibits regularly in the juried Pink Palace show, Memphis.
+Reconfigured Art Jewelry has exhibited in the past in the juried Pink Palace show, Memphis.
 Other exhibits: Tubac, AZ., Los Angeles, Phoenix, Treasures for the Holidays at Opryland Hotel; Nashville.
-RCF jewelry is also sold at xanadugallery.com.

-I have been chosen to design 200 limited edition brooches for the Perfect 36 Society for the Tennessee Woman Suffrage Monument.
+I designed 200 limited edition brooches for the Perfect 36 Society for the Tennessee Woman Suffrage Monument.

 RCF jewelry is handcrafted pendants, earrings, chokers, bracelets, necklaces, brooches and rings from $20 to $3,000.

 I love creating in the sunshine, listening to Mozart and cool jazz, while the dogs snore at my feet.
 A customer said, “I can feel the music in your creations.”

 My studio is now located in Mesa, Arizona, and I have joined the Mesa Art League.
 Posts will follow in 2023 about any upcoming shows.